|

 Peek-a-boo!

-Peek-a-boo! is an object play for infants, toddlers and adults.
+Peek-a-boo! is an object play for toddlers, preschoolers, and adults.
 Eleven little moments of life punctuated by the song of a disobedient cuckoo clock.

 Can be performed in English, French, or German.
-Audience maximum: 25 infants and toddlers plus any comfortable number of adults.
+Audience maximum: 40 children plus any comfortable number of adults.

 Watch a (condensed) version of this piece by clicking the thumbnail above lower right.
 You may also request a DVD of this video!
 Please contact us by emailing us at info@lorenkahnpuppet.com.